YamanSD/BitcoinPredictor/README.md

 ## Project Overview

-The project aims to predict the price of Bitcoin over 1-minute candlesticks.
+A primitive predictor for the price of Bitcoin over 1-minute candlesticks.
 Due to the lack of proper hardware, this is accomplished using supervised-learning methods only.

 ## Features